-Help Design Safer Streets in Halifax's North End
+Help Design Safer Streets for Halifax's North End

 Official title: North End Complete Streets Phase 2

 Halifax is redesigning 4.8 km of streets in the North End to make them safer for walking, biking, and transit.
 The project covers Maynard, Creighton, Northwood, Fuller, Charles, Nora Bernard, Cunard and North streets.
-Beyond just roads, they're looking at adding public plazas, seating, bike parking, and green spaces like rain gardens.
+You can drop pins on an interactive map to share where you feel safe, where you don't, and what improvements you'd like to see.

 Why This Matters

 Walk, bike, or take the bus in Halifax's North End?
 This project will reshape how you get around.
-Wider sidewalks and better crossings could make daily trips safer.
-New public spaces might give your neighbourhood more places to gather and connect.
+Live near these streets?
+Construction will affect your neighbourhood through 2028.
+The city wants to hear from residents, not just traffic engineers.

 What Could Change